Last Modified: November 1, 2018

 HubSpot currently observes the security practices described in this Appendix 2.
 Notwithstanding any provision to the contrary otherwise agreed to by data exporter, HubSpot may modify or update these practices at its discretion provided that such modification and update does not result in a material degradation in the protection offered by these practices.
 All capitalized terms not otherwise defined herein shall have the meanings as set forth in the Agreement.

 i) Preventing Unauthorized Product Access

-Outsourced processing: HubSpot hosts its Service with outsourced, US-based data center providers.
-Additionally, HubSpot maintains contractual relationships with vendors in order to provide the Service.
-HubSpot relies on contractual agreements, privacy policies, and vendor compliance programs in order to assure the protection of data processed or stored by these vendors.
+Outsourced processing: HubSpot hosts its Service with outsourced cloud infrastructure providers.
+Additionally, HubSpot maintains contractual relationships with vendors in order to provide the Service in accordance with our Data Processing Agreement.
+HubSpot relies on contractual agreements, privacy policies, and vendor compliance programs in order to protect data processed or stored by these vendors.

-Physical and environmental security: HubSpot hosts its product infrastructure with multi-tenant, outsourced data center providers.
+Physical and environmental security: HubSpot hosts its product infrastructure with multi-tenant, outsourced infrastructure providers.
 The physical and environmental security controls are audited for SOC 2 Type II and ISO 27001 compliance, among other certifications.

 Authentication: HubSpot implemented a uniform password policy for its customer products.
 Customers who interact with the products via the user interface must authenticate before accessing non-public customer data.

 Authorization: Customer data is stored in multi-tenant storage systems accessible to Customers via only application user interfaces and application programming interfaces.
 Customers are not allowed direct access to the underlying application infrastructure.
 The authorization model in each of HubSpot’s products is designed to ensure that only the appropriately assigned individuals can access relevant features, views, and customization options.
 Authorization to data sets is performed through validating the user’s permissions against the attributes associated with each data set.